aygu7370/huffman_coding/README.md

    3. info: return a string in the format "Version 1.0 built on <hostname> at <YYYY-MM-DD_HH:mm:ss> Commit <commit_id>"
    4. compare: Huffman compression stats
 2. Huffman code generator to generate HUFFMAN encode and decode tables.
+3. Develop Huffman algorithm and gluing up with Redlib library to compress data and clearly demonstrate the data compression advantages (in form of a compression statistic).
+4. Will develop a C program on the receiving end (PC) to receive debug messages over UART to decode the received message and match it with the expected output.
+This program could also keep track of compression statistics, since it can track bytes in and bytes out

 ## Configuring the Serial Port
 KL25z: The macro ```BAUD_RATE``` present in ```uart.h``` can easily be configured to work with any Baud Rate.